 - Have been used in the UK, but not before on the M25 network

 - Are in use internationally, but have not previously been adopted in the UK

 - Have not previously been used within the highways sector

 Our Innovation Steering Group (ISG) continues to deliver the innovation process across the M25 Community.
-The group includes representatives from Connect Plus, Connect Plus Services, Highways England and all of our framework contractors.
+The group includes representatives from Connect Plus, Connect Plus Services, National Highways and all of our framework contractors.